chibiboba/JS-120/JS 129/Specifics Study Guide.md

   [].filter.call('olives', val => val < 'm').join(''); // => 'lie'
   ```

-- Other technique is not borrowing array method for string, but can convert the string to array to use array methods.
+- Another technique not borrowing array method for string, but can convert the string to array to use array methods.

   -  `Array.from` to convert strings to arrays